soulstompp/mysql-slowlog-parser/README.md

     future.await;
 ```

+#### Handling Dates
+As of 0.3.0, the parsers return the AST objects from ['winnow-datetime'](https://crates.io/crates/winnow_datetime), for
+information on how to convert dates to your preferred date library see the documentation for that library.

 ### Entries
 The parsers or codec will return an Entry struct for each object found which contains the following information.